 You will not be disappointed by this red, white & blue cake!
 It’s so simple, comes together fast and everyone loves it!

-If you try this easy flag cake recipe, let me know!
+If you try this easy recipe, let me know!
 Leave a comment and if your family loves it as much as mine does, be sure to give it a five star ⭐️ rating!
 Also, tag @kimscravings on Instagram with a picture of your creation.
-It’s so fun to see what you’re cooking!
 Be sure to subscribe to our mailing list to receive more healthy delicious recipes straight to your inbox.

 flag cake decorated with strawberries and blueberries